 Australian Law and Surveillance Cameras

 Every state and territory has regulations controlling the use of surveillance devices.
-There are penalties for misuse especially when passing the information to third parties.
+There are penalties for misuse, especially when passing the information to third parties.
 However, law enforcement agencies may issue warrants to access it.

-New South Wales, Australian Capital Territory, and Canberra also regulate surveillance cameras in the workplace.
+New South Wales, the Australian Capital Territory, and Canberra also regulate surveillance cameras in the workplace.
 Therefore, it is essential to take specialist advice before installing equipment that could violate someone’s right to privacy.

 This is not an Australia-specific restriction.
 General Comment 16 of the United Nations Human Rights Committee reads “Surveillance, whether electronic or otherwise, interceptions of telephonic, telegraphic and other forms of communication, wire-tapping and recording of conversations should be prohibited”.

 The Legal Principles Governing the Placement of Security Cameras